 - Pet therapy

-- Monitoring quality and outcomes to improve patient care
+- Monitoring of quality and outcomes to improve patient care

 Sarah Cannon Cancer Institute at Sky Ridge Medical Center is pleased to offer access to askSARAH, a dedicated helpline designed to help answer your cancer-related questions.
 Whether you have been recently diagnosed with cancer or have questions about screenings, signs or symptoms, a specially trained askSARAH nurse can help.
 Committed to ensuring you have the right resources close to home, our nurses are available 24/7 and all calls are confidential.
 Contact askSARAH at (303) 253-3225 or click here to connect directly to a nurse who can help you today.Sarah Cannon experts discuss the search for a cure for cancer

 Multidisciplinary care team at Sky Ridge Medical Center

 Facing a cancer diagnosis can be a very overwhelming and uncertain time in a person’s life.
 At Sky Ridge Medical Center, we provide one-stop access for multidisciplinary cancer care and are available to address concerns patients may have about treatment.
 Multidisciplinary care means that several specific providers work together to provide comprehensive and team-based care to attack cancer from every angle.
 This team can include medical oncologists, radiation oncologists, surgeons, gastroenterologists, pulmonologists, gynecologists, navigators, physical therapists and more.
 When all of a patient’s providers are on the same team, it allows for an easy and open communication between physicians as well as a less stressful experience for patients.